netgroup-polito/VPNaaS/README.md

 ## Installation

-The OpenVPN chart is forked from the  [official one](https://github.com/helm/charts/tree/master/stable/openvpn).
+The Helm OpenVPN chart is derived from the [official one](https://github.com/helm/charts/tree/master/stable/openvpn).

 To install from the chart directory, run
 ```helm install --name <release_name> --tiller-namespace <tiller_namespace> .```